 The unit provides knowledge and understanding of the range of aspects of paediatric audiology, taking into account the wider developmental, psychosocial and medical context.

 - provide knowledge and understanding of paediatric audiology in order to meet the requirements for employment in hearing health care service or research.

 - Self-directed study

 - Directed and related reading

 Knowledge and understanding

-- Critically appraise scientific literature.
+- Be able to critically appraise scientific literature.

-- Critically analyse and objectively interpret information/data.
+- Be able to critically analyse and objectively interpret information/data.

 - Communicate complex ideas and arguments in a clear and concise and effective manner.